ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 The frame and forks are wide enough to accommodate tyres up to 40c, which would be perfect for touring or gravel track riding.

-The pedal assist works flawlessly and provides a seamless boost of power when you really need it.
-I am personally a little biased towards the Yamaha system found on the Giant Road-E. Mid-drive motors are more efficient and provide considerably more torque than hub motors, however this would be more relevant in mountain bike applications when climbing very steep trails and not so much of an issue with a road bike.
+The pedal assist works flawlessly and provides a seamless boost of power when you need it.
+I am personally a little biased towards the Yamaha system found on the Giant Road-E. Mid-drive motors are more efficient and provide considerably more torque than hub motors, however, this would be more relevant in mountain bike applications when climbing very steep trails and not so much of an issue with a road bike.

 My only slight disappointment was the entry-level 2×8 Shimano Claris groupset, it would have been nice to at least have Tiagra or 105 at this price, but maybe that is expecting a bit too much!